 Headquartered in Albany, New York, the NYSBA has grown to 74,000 members including more than 18,000 members residing outside of the state of New York.

-Members practice in every area of the law including real property law, litigation, corporate law, trusts and estates law, business law, family law, immigration, and criminal defense.
+Members of the NYSBA include lawyers in New York practicing in every area of the law including real property law, litigation, corporate law, trusts and estates law, business law, family law, immigration, and criminal defense.
 Members work as partners and associates, judges and academics, solo practitioners, and small and large firm practitioners.

 For more than 140 years, the New York State Bar Association (NYSBA) has shaped the development of law and responded to the demands of the legal profession.
 The benefits of membership include: